RyanMyrvold/Performance-Decorators/SECURITY.md

 **Overview**

-We take security very seriously at [your company name].
+We take security very seriously.
 We are committed to protecting our users' data and our systems from attack.

 This document outlines our security policy and procedures.
-It is intended to inform our users of our security practices and to help them protect their own data.
+It is intended to inform our users of our security practices and to help them protect their data.

 **Scope**